 As the name suggests, reputation management is the practice of owning and influencing your own reputation or that of an organisation or person.
 It’s a practice that originated in the world of PR, at a time when consumers learned about brands through either advertising, media coverage or word-of-mouth.

-With the growth of online media and communication and the widespread use of search engines, reputation management has since become much broader and has taken on an important digital dimension.
-The social media boom played a particularly important role.
-Thanks to the popularity of social media channels, customers can now broadcast and share their opinions of a brand don’t need to be published in the media to have an influence.
+With the growth of online media and communication and the widespread use of search engines such as Google, reputation management has since become much broader and has taken on an important digital dimension.
+With much of public opinion swayed by Google reviews, social media comments and more, customers’ opinions of a brand don’t need to be published in the media to have an influence.
 For example, Google accounts for almost 60% of all online reviews for businesses with an brick and mortar location.

-Between social media, search engine results, user-generated content, reviews and the traditional media, there’s now a larger and more varied body of reputational content in the public domain than ever before.
-All of it can help or hurt a brand, whether it’s the words of an individual Twitter user or a front-page news story.
+Between social media, search engine results, user-generated content, reviews and more traditional media, there’s now a larger and more varied body of reputational content in the public domain than ever before.
+All of it can help or hurt a brand, whether it’s a Google review, the words of an individual Twitter user or a front-page news story.

 The world of reputation management is now so large and diverse that it’s common for reputation management services to be specialised, for example offering online reputation management only.
 But it’s worth remembering that any and all reputational content has an impact on your business, and it’s important to take a holistic view across all possible channels when you’re developing a reputation management strategy.

-Does it really matter what someone says about you on the internet if your products are good and the prices are low?
+Does it really matter what someone says about you on the internet if your products are good and your prices are low?
 What is the value of a brand’s online reputation?

-In a crowded marketplace where businesses compete on trust and loyalty rather than simply sales, how people feel about your business has never been more important.
+In a crowded marketplace where businesses compete on trust and loyalty rather than simply on sales, the way potential customers feel about your business has never been more important.
 Customers stick with brands they trust, and may even be less sensitive to price and willing to spend more on those brands they truly love.

-What’s more, having a sense of shared values and ethics is a deal-breaker for customers.
+What’s more, having a sense of shared values and ethics is crucial for customers.
 Harvard Business Review found that 64% of customers cited shared values as the primary reason for having a relationship with a brand.
-If these customers have their trust undermined by negative publicity, they may bring those relationships to an abrupt halt.
+If these customers have their trust undermined by negative publicity, it may bring those relationships to an abrupt halt.
 Reputation management can help to minimise relationship breakdowns.